-Southern Guild and Bronze Age Studio present House of Bronze, a group show exploring the versatility of bronze in contemporary design, from 20 September – 21 November at GUILD in the Silo District.
+Southern Guild and Bronze Age Studio present Foundry Proof, a group show exploring the versatility of bronze in contemporary design, from 20 September until the end of 2018 at GUILD in the Silo District.

 “Bronze is a material to live with – tactile, warm and transformative, with the comforting knowledge that it will last generations,” says Julian McGowan, co-founder of Southern Guild.

-Joining Julian as co-curator of House of Bronze are Otto du Plessis and Charles Haupt of Bronze Age Studio, in celebration of the close working relationship the gallery and studio have enjoyed over the past 10 years.
+Joining Julian as co-curator of Foundry Proof are Otto du Plessis and Charles Haupt of Bronze Age Studio, in celebration of the close working relationship the gallery and studio have enjoyed over the past 10 years.

-House of Bronze will feature work by some of the country’s leading artists working in bronze, including Egon Tania, Cobus Haupt, Louis Olivier and Jop Kunneke, as well as designers from the Southern Guild stable such as Stanislaw Trzebinski, Jesse Ede, Philippe Bousquet, Ferdi B. Dick, Xandre Kriel, and Charles and Otto themselves.
-It will steer away from figurative sculpture in the classical tradition towards something more unusual, contemporary and functional.
+Foundry Proof will feature work by some of the country’s leading artists working in bronze, such as Dylan Lewis, Guy du Toit and Conrad Botes, as well as designers from the Southern Guild stable such as Stanislaw Trzebinski, and Charles and Otto themselves.

 “Because of its strength, bronze allows you to achieve a level of delicacy and detail far superior to other materials,” says Otto.
 “I love its versatility – bronze is durable, malleable and luxurious.”